 - Severe brain and spinal cord problems

 Cardiovascular Gaucher's disease (type 3C).
-This is rare and mainly affects the heart.
-Its symptoms include:
+This is rare and mainly affects your heart.
+You might have symptoms like:

 Getting a Diagnosis

-When you go to the doctor with symptoms, they might ask:
+When you go to your doctor, he might ask:

 - What's your family's ethnic background?